Remembering DMX: 7 Of The Legendary Rapper's Bangin’ Tunes

 The hip hop world lost Earl Simmons, better known as DMX, on Friday (April 9). but he will go down as one of the greatest MCs of all time.
 With his raspy, growling voice, hardcore lyricism, brutal honesty, and deep spirituality, DMX separated himself from the pack as one of the top dogs in the game from the late 90s to the early 2000s.

-Support from all across the hip hop and entertainment landscapes poured in to show the world just how much DMX is revered as an icon.
+When he died support from all across the hip hop and entertainment landscapes poured in to show the world just how much the rapper was revered.
 Through his struggles, he captivated fans in profound ways that’s left an indelible impression on the culture.

 The legendary MC has a long list of hits to back his legacy, here are seven of his best.